-2. Surrounding Airspace: The airspace within a 20 NM semi-circle north of Little Rock AFB from 500 AGL to 3000 MSL is used extensively and normally has high concentrations of aircraft.
-THIS AIRSPACE HAS GREATER POTENTIAL FOR MID-AIR COLLISION WITH LRAFB C-130s THAN ANY OTHER AREA IN THE STATE!
-This airspace includes the radar pattern, departure and arrival routing for VFR / IFR low-level routes, two drop zones, and local civilian fields.
+The airspace within a 20 NM semi-circle North of Little Rock Air Force Base from 500 AGL to 3000 MSL is used extensively and normally has high concentrations of aircraft.

+NOTE: This airspace has greater potential for mid-air collision with Little Rock Air Force Base C-130s than any other area in the state!

+This airspace includes the radar pattern, departure and arrival routing for VFR/ IFR low-level routes, two drop zones, and local civilian fields.
 Two-way radio communication with Little Rock Approach Control in this area is advised to ensure safe aircraft separation.
-(Please see pg.
-10 for a depiction of the LRAFB local airspace and the appropriate frequency to use.)